iodigital-com/io-technology/data/blog/code-is-for-humans-and-humans-alone.md

 "Yeah, that's nice and all but what about ...?"

 Yes.
 You are right.
 There are always exceptions.
-Sometimes the problem you're solving is so complex it requires you write unreadable code.
-Or sometimes performance is way more important that you need to write something which is perceivably repulsive.
-If that's your case, which is perfectly reasonable, always use comments to describe it.
-Never think that "they will understand".
-In these cases you'd rather use a comment too many than that the next one spends 5+ minutes trying to figure it out.
+Sometimes the problem you're solving is so complex it requires you to write unreadable code.
+Maybe the performance is way more important so you again write code that is percievably repulsive.
+If that's the case, which is perfectly reasonable, always use comments to describe the case.
+Never assume that "they will understand".
+In these cases you'd rather use too many comments instead of the next developer spending 5+ minutes trying to figure it out.

 ### Bitwise operators

 Prime example.
 JavaScript's [bitwise operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_operators#bitwise_operators) (`&`, `|`, `~`, etc) can do some real good magic.
 Usually they're way faster than non-numerical counterparts.
 The problem with these is that they are numerical.
-Both operands are first coerced into a decimal number and then the operator is applied, leaving a new decimal number.
+Both operands are first coerced into a decimal number and then the oparator is applied, leaving a new decimal number.

 ```js
 // A common use was